Biometeorology Lab

 Nitrous oxide (N2O) is a powerful greenhouse gas and dangerous stratospheric O3 depleting agent.
 Agriculture and forestry in peatlands are the main sources of N2O emissions.
 Climate extreme events may boost the emissions but knowledge on their effect is scarce.
 N2O is a product of a variety of soil processes, including denitrification, nitrification and less studied mechanisms.
 Partitioning of N2O fluxes between all these different mechanisms is a challenge.
 Microbial processes are important for N2O budgets.
 The role of canopy and tree stems in N2O budgets is currently unknown.
 Novel flux measurement techniques in combination with remote sensing methods can provide a solid basis for adequate estimation of long-term N2O fluxes in peatlands from local to the global scale.
 The novelty of the proposal lies in integrated use of a combination of innovative methods yielding a synthesis and modelling of nitrous oxide fluxes at various spatial scales, linked to microbial processes.

-Project participants: Kaido Soosaar, Reti Ranniku, Muhammad Kamil Sardar Ali
+People involved: Kaido Soosaar, Reti Ranniku, Muhammad Kamil Sardar Ali

 Funding: Estonian Research Council